Skip to main content

 SARA CARVALHAL

-Rare diseases are a great challenge for the scientific and clinical community.
-Microcephaly and genetic alterations in regulators of mitosis - the process by which cells multiply - are common to several rare diseases, so Sara Carvalhal, PhD in Philosophy from the University of Dundee, UK, wants to understand the relationship of rare diseases with mitosis and study how these regulators of mitosis function in the neurological system.
+Rare diseases are a major challenge for the scientific and clinical community.
+Microcephaly and genetic alterations in regulators of mitosis - the process by which cells multiply - are common to several rare diseases, which is why Sara Carvalhal, Doctor of Philosophy at the University of Dundee, UK, wants to understand the relationship between rare diseases and mitosis and study how these regulators of mitosis work in the neurological system.

 ercgrants